 MCPs must provide NSMHS for members of any age with potential mental health disorders not yet diagnosed and members who are 21 years of age and older with "mild to moderate impairment of mental, emotional, or behavioral functioning."
 For this reason, the scope of services provided by the Medi-Cal plans to adult enrollees is sometimes referred to as "mild to moderate."
 NSMHS services must be provided to beneficiaries age 21 and over when they are "reasonable and necessary to protect life, to prevent significant illness or significant disability, or to alleviate severe pain."
-For the potential mental mental health disability and provided and members who are 21 years of age and older with potential mental health disability and provided to provide and members who are 21 years of age and older with "mild to moderate impairment of mental, emotional, or behavioral functioning."

 Additional requirements may apply for certain conditions.
-For example, MCPs must cover up to 20 individual and/or group counseling sessions for pregnant and postpartum individuals with specified risk factors for perinatal depression when sessions are delivered during the prenatal period and/or during the 12 months following childbirth.
+For example, MCPs must cover up to 20 individual and/ or group counseling sessions for pregnant and postpartum individuals with specified risk factors for perinatal depression when sessions are delivered during the prenatal period and/or during the 12 months following childbirth.